richiehydra/Proof-of-Land/README.md

 *Registered User can Buy the Land By Paying Specified Price *Owner Co-ordinates all Functionalities

-Problem: During the time of purchasing the land we come across many discrepcency with respect to actual ownership of the land such as seller can sell that land to multiple customers as a result it leads to confusion and further lead to confliction among themselves in order to tackle this real world problem customer might visit regional revenue office to know the complete details and there needs a mediator
+Problem: During the time of purchasing the land we come across many discrepcency with respect to actual ownership of the land such as seller can sell that land to multiple customers as a result it leads to confusion and further lead to confliction among themselves in order to tackle this real world problem customer might visit regional revenue office to know the complete details and there needs a mediator.